joelwembo/Python-Automation/GitBasicCommands.md

 Change the current working directory to your local repository.
 Stage the file for commit to your local repository.
 $ git add .
 # Adds the file to your local repository and stages it for commit.
-To unstage
+To unstage y